Deepwater turbidite QI: Girassol-style fluid prediction

 Welcome to Part 9.
 The previous eight parts taught the building blocks; Part 9 is where you USE them.
 Each capstone is a real-world case study where multiple Parts come together to answer a single business question. §9.1 starts with one of the cleanest examples of integrated QI in the industry: Girassol Field, the centerpiece of TotalEnergies’ Block 17 in Angola.

 Girassol came on stream in 2001 as the first major producer in the deepwater Lower Congo Basin, and it remains a textbook example of how amplitude-driven exploration + integrated QI can de-risk a deepwater play to the point where commercial-success rates exceed 60%.
-The reservoirs are Pliocene-Miocene channel-lobe complexes deposited by sediment gravity flows down the Congo Cone — classic submarine fans (Part 4.5).
-The fluids are sweet, light crude oils (35°+ API).
+The reservoirs are Pliocene-Miocene channel-lobe complexes deposited by sediment gravity flows down the Congo Cone, classic submarine fans (Part 4.5).
+The fluids are medium-gravity crude oils (about 30 to 32 API).
 The seismic is bright, AVO Class III.
-Everything aligns to make Girassol the kind of project industry calls a "QI-favourable" play — one where the rock-physics, the fluids, and the data quality cooperate.
+Everything aligns to make Girassol the kind of project industry calls a "QI-favourable" play, one where the rock-physics, the fluids, and the data quality cooperate.

 The basin and the field